YaoYinYing/RosettaPy/README.md

 ## Naming Convention

-The binaries are expected to follow this naming pattern:
+The Rosetta binaries are expected to follow this naming pattern:

 ```text
 rosetta_scripts[[.mode].oscompilerrelease]